Covid-19, social media and mental health

 Similar studies you may be eligible for...

-Anxiety, Coronavirus (COVID-19), Depression, General mental health, Suicide and self-harm
+Addictive behaviours, ADHD, Anxiety, Autism, Bipolar, Coronavirus (COVID-19), Depression, Eating disorders, General mental health, OCD, Personality disorders, Psychosis, PTSD, Schizophrenia, Substance misuse, Suicide and self-harm